 And then you go to sleep/keep walking in the garden/take a sip of coffee.
 A masterful deflection.
 Right?

-I bet every dude reading this is agreeing, while every woman is shaking her head.
+I bet every man reading this is agreeing, while every woman is shaking her head.
 I know, I know.
 I really want to be better at this shit.
 I want to find a way to enjoy that boot to my junk.
-But it’s just so – I don’t know … begging me to lie.
+But it’s just begging me to lie.
 I am a terrible liar.
 I get twitchy and stupid.

 I cracked like a fat kid to a pile of Twinkies.
 I just handed crucial intelligence to the infidel.
 I revealed a way through the posturing, macho façade my brothers and I have masterfully erected to keep our emotional secrets hidden in our man-caves.
 Now she has a target to launch drone strikes and blow my little emotionally-stunted jihadis out of their repressed hiding places.

-I will get revenge against the infidel, my brethren.
+I will get revenge against the infidel, my fellow fellows.
 Do not worry.
-I will buy some jewellery, a dozen roses, take her to dinner, and let her choose the romantic comedy for movie night.
-Then I will give her a back rub, and light a trail of scented candles that lead her to her pillow, upon which there will be two exquisite chocolates on it – less than the six I started with, because chocolate is my heroin and I had four as I was lighting the candles.
+I will buy some jewellery, a dozen roses, take her to dinner, and let her choose the movie for movie night without passive-aggressively suggesting she has terrible taste in movies to try to get my way.
+Then I will give her a back rub, and light a trail of scented candles that lead her to her pillow, upon which there will be two exquisite chocolates on it – less than the six I started with, because chocolate is my heroin and I ate four as I was lighting the candles.

 So, having showered you with campy bribes to weaken your mental defences, I’ll get even by asking the male equivalent of those four words.
-“So, am I, you know, uh, compared to your past ones, relatively speaking, of course, bigger, average, or, uh, you know, uh, smaller.
-Down there, I mean?
-(Me, pointing to my penis)”
+“So, am I, you know, uh, compared to your past lovers, relatively speaking, of course, bigger, average, or, uh, you know, uh … um … smaller … Down there, I mean?”
+(Me, pointing to my penis)

 On second thought, maybe Jack Nicholson in A Few Good Men was right.
-I’m not sure I want the truth because I really can’t handle the truth.
+I’m not sure I want the truth because I really don’t think I can handle the truth.

-Hell breaks loose.
-He tries to run away the little idiot.
-But he’s on a wheel, so instead the heat builds up until metal fatigue throws the wheel off its moorings and it abruptly ceases spinning upon hard contact with the ground.
-The fleeing hamster is sent flying into the side of his cage.
+Except, Hammy forgets he is running to nowhere fast on a stationary wheel.
+Instead of fleeing, the heat builds up until metal fatigue throws the wheel off its moorings and it abruptly ceases spinning upon hard contact with the ground.
+Hammy is sent flying into the side of his cage.
 He is woozy and groggy, wondering what hit him.